 Infographics are an easy, attractive way to transform your ideas into amazing visual content sources.
 These illustrations not only make your pages media-rich, but also go a long way toward reducing bounce rate, which could ultimately boost your Google ranking.
-This post will show you how to create an infographic without requiring any special design skills or software.
+In this post you will learn how to create an infographic without requiring any special design skills or expensive software.

 Why use an infographic?